ronen91/03-Juicy-Brick-Breaker/README.md

 Built using Godot 3.5.1

-Face sprites created by the author at Piskel.com
+Face, ball, and paddle sprites created by me using Piskel.com.

+Music created by me using MuseScore 4.

 ## References